gkarthiks/file-watcher/README.md

 | TO_ADDRESS | Receiver's address |
 | FROM_ADDRESS | From address |
 | FILE_LOCATION | location of the file to watch for. |

+## Docker
+To use this image as a docker, follow the below steps.